 Notes

 - I recommend silicone baking mats for this recipe but parchment paper will also work if you don’t own any silicone baking mat.
+Just make sure to hold down the paper when lifting up the cookie press when using parchment paper because you may experience the parchment paper lifting up with the dough.

-- This recipe can make up to 3 dozen cookies depending on how much dough is pressed out per cookies.
+- This recipe can make up to 3 dozen cookies depending on how much dough is pressed out per cookie.
 I used 2 clicks of the cookie press here for larger cookies and the recipe yields 22 cookies.

 Nutrition